CiscoTestAutomation/unicon.plugins/docs/developer_guide/unittests.rst

 .. _yaml.org: http://yaml.org/

 The mock device class is part of the `unicon.mock.mock_device` module.
-The YAML files are located under the `unicon_plugins.tests.mock_data` directory.
+The YAML files are located under the `unicon.plugins.tests.mock_data` directory.
 Each OS type has its own sub-directory for mock data.

 Creating Mock Device